recogito/recogito-client/documentation/manually-updating-recogito-client-docker.md

 ## Manually updating the Recogito client - Docker

-When self-hosting the Recigito platform client, use the folling steps.
+When self-hosting the Recogito platform client, use the following steps.

 1. Pull the latest version of this repository.